lgov/kul_mda_barbados/README.md

 ## Project code organisation

-requirements.txt: all packages that need to be installed to run the downloader, parser and notebooks
+_requirements.txt_: all packages that need to be installed to run the downloader, parser and notebooks

+_cleanup_notebook.sh_: script to remove all output from notebooks, to be used before committing the changs to the git repository.

 **test/**
 Unit tests for the 13F form parser